Akash-Bharambe/PG-DAC/SQL/DBMS.md

 ![sql_commands](https://i.imgur.com/WTh24MG.png)

-#### Common SQL Commands

-- SQL commands are instructions.
-It is used to communicate with the database.
-It is also used to perform specific tasks, functions, and queries of data.
-- SQL can perform various tasks like create a table, add data to tables, drop the table, modify the table, set permission for users.

-- **CREATE** – defines the database structure schema
-- **INSERT** – inserts data into the row of a table
-- **UPDATE** – updates data in a database
-- **DELETE** – removes one or more rows from a table
-- **SELECT** – selects the attribute based on the condition described by the WHERE clause
-- **DROP** – removes tables and databases

 #### Data Definition Language

 - DDL changes the structure of the table like creating a table, deleting a table, altering a table, etc.
 - All the command of DDL are auto-committed that means it permanently save all the changes in the database.
 - Here are some commands that come under DDL:
-  - CREATE
+  - **CREATE**
+    - It is used to create a new table in the database.
-  - ALTER
+  - **DROP**
+    - It is used to delete both the structure and record stored in the table.
-  - DROP
+  - **ALTER**
+    - It is used to alter the structure of the database.
+This change could be either to modify the characteristics of an existing attribute or probably to add a new attribute.
-  - TRUNCATE
+  - **TRUNCATE**
+    - It is used to delete all the rows from the table and free the space containing the table.

 #### Data Manipulation Language